Check out the artists and walls featured in this year's event.

-Xavi Penneton approaches his craft with a unique perspective delivered by his history of creating work across many genres.
-First immersed in the Washington D.C. graffiti scene of the early 90s, Xavi Penneton was later a foundational member of the West Coast world of Visionary Art and continues to expand minds as he traverses an evolving aesthetic where design meets the uncharted territory of our collective consciousness.
+Xavi Panneton approaches his craft with a unique perspective delivered by his history of creating work across many genres.
+First immersed in the Washington D.C. graffiti scene of the early 90s, Xavi Panneton was later a foundational member of the West Coast world of Visionary Art and continues to expand minds as he traverses an evolving aesthetic where design meets the uncharted territory of our collective consciousness.

-Working primarily in acrylics and aerosol, Xavi Penneton wrangles a variety of influences into a single, cohesive whole.
+Working primarily in acrylics and aerosol, Xavi Panneton wrangles a variety of influences into a single, cohesive whole.
 His mesmerizing pattern work and alternating use of hard and soft lines evoke meditative states, keeping the viewer grounded in a world of simple beauty.
 Within this tension, a creative drama unfolds and gives way to a hypnotic presence in his work that is at once intriguing and familiar on a cellular level.

-Xavi Penneton is an internationally recognized artist, who has created murals and installations across the world and has painted live alongside of some of the most well-known electronic artists and psychedelic acts on the planet, leaving a transformational mark on every space and community into which he has been welcomed.
+Xavi Panneton is an internationally recognized artist, who has created murals and installations across the world and has painted live alongside of some of the most well-known electronic artists and psychedelic acts on the planet, leaving a transformational mark on every space and community into which he has been welcomed.

 Growing up surfing the California coast, hunting the elusive “secret” spot, memorizing entries from Bank Wright’s classic Surfing California, the diverse beauty of this state’s coastline has captivated me from an early age, and continues to inspire my artwork to this day.